imagekit-developer/imagekit-rails/ACTIVE_STORAGE.md

 # Active Storage Integration

-The `imagekit-rails` gem provides integration with Active Storage, allowing you to store uploaded files directly in ImageKit and use them with ImageKit's transformation features.
+The `imagekitio-rails` gem provides integration with Active Storage, allowing you to store uploaded files directly in ImageKit and use them with ImageKit's transformation features.

 ## Important Limitations